divyasuri/Data-Mining/README.md

 spark-submit FindingFrequentItemsets.py <case number> <support> <input_file_path> <output_file_path>

-where case number is either 1 or 2 (1 = frequent businesses, 2 = frequent users), input file should be a CSV and output file should a TXT file which shows the candidates from the SON algorithm and the true frequent itemsets.
+where case number is either 1 or 2 (1 = frequent businesses, 2 = frequent users), input file should be a CSV and output file should be a TXT file which shows the candidates from the SON algorithm and the true frequent itemsets.

 2. User & Model Based Collaborative Filtering